vedantwpatil/SecondBrain/Data Structures.md

 This note looks to be a index of all the data structures and hold the links to jump to any of them.

-Data structures are a fundamental concept in computer science and programming which studys different ways to organize and store data.
-They provide a way to manage large amounts of information and optmize algorithms for better performance.
+Data structures are a fundamental concept in computer science and programming which study different ways to organize and store data.
+They provide a way to manage large amounts of information and optimize algorithms for better performance.

-### Typs of Data Structures
+### Types of Data Structures

 There are 2 main groups in data structures